GoogleChrome/developer.chrome.com/site/en/docs/webstore/apps_vs_extensions/index.md

 viewed—for example, click the currency converter button to convert all prices on the website you’re viewing.
 Similarly, you can introduce new items to the context menu, change the behavior of the omnibox (the input field on the address bar), access the user’s browsing history (with consent), and [much more][2].
-You can alter web pages too—for example, embed a “mail this” button next to every link in every page, or customize the layout of your favorite website.
+You can alter web pages too—for example, embed a "mail this" button next to every link in every page, or customize the layout of your favorite website.

 Compared to apps, extensions cut across websites and web apps; they are usually in effect across all